 - JUNE – AUGUST

 Shifting Gears Program

-This transition program for students entering McMaster University with a disability, offers a series of summer workshops preparing you for ‘the shift’ to university expectations.
+This transition program is for students entering McMaster University with a disability.
+It offers a series of summer workshops to prepare you for ‘the shift’ to university expectations.

 AUGUST – EARLY SEPTEMBER